Lesson 2 of 6

 5. The Commander of the Army of the Lord (Joshua 5:13-15)

-Joshua has a vision of the commander of the army of the Lord, equipped for battle.
-In an echo of Moses’ vision at the burning bush (Exodus 3:1-6), the heavenly emissary tells Joshua to remove the sandals from his feet, for the ground on which he is standing is holy.
+While Joshua is in Jericho, he has a vision of a heavenly soldier, a man wielding a sword.
+Upon being questioned, the soldier claims that he belongs neither to the Israelites nor the adversaries but is the commander of the army of the Lord, equipped for battle.
+Joshua falls on his face to the ground and requests instruction.
+In an echo of Moses’ vision at the burning bush (Exodus 3:1-6), the heavenly emissary tells Joshua to remove the sandals from his feet, for the ground upon which he is standing is holy, to indicate that the land belongs to God.

 7. The Sin of Achan (Joshua 7:1-26)